Every Print Server has a hidden file share (called Print$) that is used to deliver print Drivers to Windows clients.

 Look for a sub key matching the printer name, and delete it.

 When prompted for a local port name, type a path and file name for the file.

 Any PC with a shared local printer will also setup a Print$ share - acting as a source of driver DLL's for other machines.
 This presents a possible security risk that needs to be understood and managed.
 If the printer is never accessed by other machines don’t share the printer.

 Printer connections are normally per user, and roam with roaming profiles.
 Local shared printers and roaming profiles are generally not a good mix.
 (They don’t cause problems but do confuse users who roam.)

 It is possible to create printer connections per machine with rundll32 - these will not follow a roaming profile.

-Windows XP Professional will support a maximum of 10 users per Share (This applies to both file and print shares) for more than this you will need a server licence.
+Windows workstations will support a maximum of 10 users per Share (This applies to both file and print shares) for more than this you will need a server licence.